-We don't have to stay only with the coverage angle - actually any definition item of the type "ex" (as defined in Chaper 4) can be set this way.
-In the following example we make the mouth flare variable, larger on the diagonals:
+In fact we don't have to limit ourselves only to the coverage angle - actually any definition of an item of the type "ex" (as defined in Chaper 4) can be set this way.
+In the following example we make e.g. the mouth flare variable, larger on the diagonals: